tonym128/storytime/_posts/2023-08-07-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-07 02:38:32 +0200
+date: 2023-08-07 14:40:19 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved playing outside and picking flowers.
-One day, she found a bottle of lotion in the grass.
-It smelled really good, so she put some on her hands.
+She loved to play outside in the park with her friends.
+One day, she found a shiny rock and put it in her pocket.
+She loved the texture of the rock because it was smooth and cool.
-But then, dark clouds came and it started to rain.
-Lily didn't want to go inside because she was having so much fun playing.
-The rain made the lotion on her hands all runny and sticky.
-Suddenly, Lily had an idea.
-She ran to her mom's room and put the lotion on her face.
-But it didn't work anymore!
-The lotion was too wet and bitter.
-Lily learned that lotion doesn't change clothes, but you wear it anyway.
+Later that day, Lily's mommy told her that they were going to the store.
+Lily was excited to go, but as they walked, she started to get impatient.
+She wanted to go to the park again and play with her friends.
+When they got back to the park, Lily remembered the shiny rock in her pocket.
+She took it out and showed it to her friends.
+They all thought it was pretty cool too.
+Lily put the rock back in her pocket and they continued playing.
+As they were leaving the park, Lily realized that the shiny rock was gone.
+She looked in her pocket, but it wasn't there.
+She was sad, but then she looked down and saw a shiny coin on the ground.
+She picked it up and showed it to her friends.
+They all smiled and knew that Lily had found something special.